NFTGo/GoTrading/README.md

 }).on('receipt', (receipt)=>{
   if (receipt.logs.length) {
     for (const log of receipt.logs) {
-      // not every log with useful info const decodedLog = utils.decodeLog(log);
+      // Not every log with useful info const decodedLog = utils.decodeLog(log);
     }
   }else {